ZhenyunJiang/fcm-aic_wave_arrival_picker/README.txt

 oseismic data" (https://doi.org/10.1190/segam2019-3215089.1).
 The theortical details of this tool can also be found in the following paper: E.V.
 Cano, J.
 Akram, D.B.
 Peter.
 Automatic seismic phase picking based on unsupervised ma- chine learning classification and content information analysis.
+GEOPHYSICS.
-Geophysical Research Letters.
-Submitted: April 2020.
+Submitted: May 2020.

 HOW TO USE THIS TOOL